OPERATION

 Stove

 There are hundreds of stove set-ups to choose from, and the jetboil seems to be a controversial choice.
-It is definitely not the most lightweight option, but we still choose it for many reasons.
-For one, many of our hot backcountry meals consist of “just add hot water” to make them.
-The jetboil will boil hot water INSTANTLY, while using minimal fuel.
+It is definitely not the most lightweight option, but we absolutely love it and always recommend it to first time backpackers.
+Many of our hot backcountry meals consist of “just add hot water” to make them and the jetboil will boil hot water INSTANTLY, while using minimal fuel.
 When you’ve had a long day on the trail, it is a pain in the ass to wait for your water to boil (on a regular stove) in order to eat.

 The quicker I can eat food, makes for a better experience for everyone.